papis/papis/doc/source/database_structure.rst

   ~/.cache/papis/

-Notice that most Papis commands will update the cache if it has to be the case.
+Notice that most ``papis`` commands will update the cache if it has to be the case.
 For instance the ``edit`` command will let you edit your document's information and after you are done editing it will update the information for the given document in the cache.